COVID-19 pandemic in Indiana: May 2020

+On May 2, a photo of Governor Eric Holcomb violating his own recommendation to wear a mask and his Executive Order mandating social distancing goes viral on social media.

 June 2020

 On June 3, Governor Holcomb issued Executive Order 20–30, extending the public health disaster emergency declaration to July 4.

+July 2020

+On July 22, Indiana Governor Eric Holcomb announces that he plans to issue a mask mandate with criminal penalties.

+On July 22, Indiana Attorney General Curtis Hill warns that Governor Holcomb has no authority to enact a mask mandate with criminal penalties.

+On July 23, Sheriffs from four Indiana counties: Sullivan, Hamilton, Delaware and Johnson announce that they will not enforce the governor's edict as he has no authority to create legislation and has refused to call in the Indiana General Assembly into a Special Session to draft a legitimate bill.

+On July 24, Governor Eric Holcomb issues an Executive Order implementing a statewide mask mandate that will go into effect on July 27, 2020, but relented and removed the criminal penalties for disobedience.

+On July 29, Governor Holcomb is caught violating his own mask mandate & social distancing executive order.

 August 2020

 Not long after public schools reopened (for the first time since March), one student and one school staff member tested positive for COVID-19.
 The student tested positive on the first day of class.
 The student was isolated in the school clinic under the "Positive COVID-19 Test Protocol".
 Nurses began contact tracing procedures.
 Under the protocol, close contacts are expected to quarantine for 14 days before they can return to school.

 Staff and students who test positive can return to school after a 10-day isolation period if they have been non-symptomatic for 72 hours.

 Between August 8 and August 25, the University of Notre Dame had a total of 408 confirmed positive cases.
 One of Notre Dame's student newspapers, The Observer, published a front-page editorial titled, "Don't Make Us Write Obituaries".
 In-person classes for undergraduates were canceled for two weeks.
 Students were not sent home.

 On August 20, Purdue University suspended a cooperative house and 36 students for attending an off-campus party.

+On August 28, Wabash County Council unanimously passes a resolution in support of fully reopening the state as small businesses are being permanently damaged & bankrupted; several reports on social media report that there is no enforcement of social distancing, mask mandates or occupancy restrictions within Wabash County, Indiana.